temilaj/tasky/README.md

 # Tasky
 [![Build Status][travis-badge]][travis-badge-url]

-Taksy is a simple MEAN stack application to keep track of tasks This repository holds the TypeScript source code of the [angular.io quickstart](https://angular.io/docs/ts/latest/quickstart.html),
+Tasky is a simple MEAN stack application to keep track of tasks This repository holds the TypeScript source code of the [angular.io quickstart](https://angular.io/docs/ts/latest/quickstart.html),

 It's been extended with testing support so you can start writing tests immediately.